ethioeph/muse-soc-network/assignments/paper_prototype.md

 # Task 1: Take discussion ourside of the museum
 ![1](/img/prototype_task_1/1.jpg)
+Looking at the home screen, users can decide whether to look at their friend's post or include stangers'.
 ![2](/img/prototype_task_1/2.jpg)
+Users are able to scroll down and click the "plus" button to share their picture.
 ![3](/img/prototype_task_1/3.jpg)
+Users can choose to use the museums' pictures or their own.
 ![4](/img/prototype_task_1/4.jpg)
+User decides to look for pictures submitted by museums.
 ![5](/img/prototype_task_1/5.jpg)
+User searches for Van Gogh to see his different pieces.
 ![6](/img/prototype_task_1/6.jpg)
+User selects Starry night.
 ![7](/img/prototype_task_1/7.jpg)
+Here, they can write what they think about the piece as well as change their sharing settings.
 ![8](/img/prototype_task_1/8.jpg)
+User is done, they decide to share it only within The Gallery and with friends only.
 ![9](/img/prototype_task_1/9.jpg)
+User is taken to their created post

 ![Second Image](/img/IMG_20181029_174515.jpg)